-Seattle man among bicyclists killed in traffic during New Orleans’ celebrations
+Amid Mardi Gras joy, tears for bicyclists killed in traffic

 The dead have been identified as 27-year-old Sharree Walls of New Orleans and 31-year-old David Hynes of Seattle.
 They were among nine people hit Saturday when a car sped into a bicycle lane, blocks away from a parade route.

-NEW ORLEANS — Mourners placed bouquets, balloons, and Mardi Gras beads near the bike lane in New Orleans where two cyclists were killed and seven people were injured over the weekend.
+NEW ORLEANS (AP) — Mourners placed bouquets, balloons, and Mardi Gras beads near the bike lane among the oaks on Monday along New Orleans’ Esplanade Avenue as plans for a parade were altered to include time for tears.

-People who knew the two bicyclists killed on Saturday night — and some who never met them — dealt with the grief Monday as Tuesday’s joyous climax of New Orleans’ annual Carnival season neared.
+People who knew the two bicyclists killed Saturday night — and some who never met them — dealt with the grief ahead of Tuesday’s joyous climax to New Orleans’ annual Carnival season.

-The dead have been identified as 27-year-old Sharree Walls of New Orleans and 31-year-old David Hynes of Seattle.
-They were among nine people hit when a car sped into a bicycle lane, blocks away from a parade route.
+The dead have been identified as Sharree Walls, 27, of New Orleans and David Hynes, 31, of Seattle.
+They were among nine people hit when a car sped into a bicycle lane Saturday night, blocks away from a parade route.

 The man identified as the car’s driver, 32-year-old Tashonty Toney, faces multiple charges including two counts of vehicular homicide.